KQM-git/TCL/characters/pyro/amber.md

 * Baron Bunny is allowed to have a hydro or cryo aura, as well as be frozen.
   * Only environmental effects may apply the hydro aura.
   * Most reactions function properly on this aura, notably: crystalize, swirl, superconduct, and shatter.
+* Multiple Baron Bunnies can be spawned without C4 when utilizing cooldown reduction effects.
 {% endtab %}

 {% tab title="Fiery Rain" %}